-The major work to control the spread on invasive species in the SLWF has been conducted by private organizations.
+Significant work to control the spread on invasive species in the SLWF has been conducted by private organizations.
 The Lake Colby Association and Upper Saranac Lake Foundation are two groups which have been working to control invasive species.
 These groups, working with the Adirondack Watershed Institute, have invested considerable time and money to eliminate occurrences of Eurasian water milfoil.
 Through the efforts of these organizations, several years of handpicking and laying benthic mats have shown a reduction in the infestation levels of Eurasian water milfoil.
-The information and experience gathered by these organizations and others will be very useful when efforts to reduce Eurasian water milfoil are attempted at other locations of the SLWF.
+As an example of the work involved, the Upper Saranac Lake Foundation has reported on their efforts at AIS removal from Fish Creek Ponds.
+In 2016, four weeks of harvesting removed 9.5 tons of AIS from 10 acres.
+In 2017, eight weeks of harvesting removed 7.5 tons of AIS from 60 acres.
+As a comparison in 2017, divers spent 15 weeks covering 1,200 of Upper Saranac Lake and removed 364 pounds of AIS.